 This will still take a relatively long time because the decision was taken to have the certification scheme phased out.
 This will give sufficient space for organisations that are affiliated to the certification to make careful transitions.
 Needless to say, the SCV is promising that the quality and image of the scheme will be optimally monitored.
 It will therefore continue at its current level until its official end on 1 January 2021.

 The most important phases and characteristics of the phase-out are clearly listed below:

-- The phase-out period of the HACCP certification scheme started on 1 January 2018.
+- The phase-out period of Dutch HACCP certification scheme started on 1 January 2018.

-- With effect from 1 January 2020, no new HACCP certificates will be issued.
+- With effect from 1 January 2020, no new Dutch HACCP certificates will be issued.

-- HACCP certificates issued on or after 1 January 2018 will expire on 1 January 2021.
+- Dutch HACCP certificates issued on or after 1 January 2018 will expire on 1 January 2021.